More about Richard Prince

 Here is what Wikipedia says about Richard Prince

 Richard Prince (born 1949) is an American painter and photographer.
 In the mid-1970s, Prince made drawings and painterly collages that he has since disowned.
-His image, Untitled (Cowboy), a photographic reproduction of a photograph by Sam Abell and appropriated from a cigarette advertisement, was the first rephotograph to be sold for more than $1 million at auction at Christie's New York in 2005.
+His image, Untitled (Cowboy), a photographic reproduction of a photograph by Sam Abell and taken from a cigarette advertisement, was the first rephotograph to be sold for more than $1 million at auction at Christie's New York in 2005.
 He is regarded as "one of the most revered artists of his generation" according to The New York Times.

 Starting in 1977, Prince photographed four photographs which previously appeared in The New York Times.
 This process of rephotographing continued into 1983, when his work Spiritual America featured Garry Gross's photo of Brooke Shields at the age of ten, standing in a bathtub, as an allusion to precocious sexuality and to the Alfred Stieglitz photograph by the same name.
 His Jokes series (beginning 1986) concerns the sexual fantasies and sexual frustrations of white, middle-class America, using stand-up comedy and burlesque humor.